 Reading for Memory

 Like it or loathe it, you will find that you are asked to read an enormous amount of material during your time at University.
-You'll also have the sometimes challenging task of working out for yourself which bits of this material are relevant to the particular task or subject area that you are currently working on, and which are not.
+You'll also have the sometimes challenging task of working out for yourself which bits of this material are most relevant to the particular task or subject area that you are currently working on, and which are not.

 Preview and Review